inevolin/DiscordSpeechBot/README.md

 Music lagging or stuttering?
 [Try this](https://groovy.zendesk.com/hc/en-us/articles/360023031772-Laggy-Glitchy-Distorted-No-Audio)

 Using Mozilla DeepSpeech for speech recognition, [tutorial](https://medium.com/@ilyanevolin/discord-stt-bot-using-mozilla-deepspeech-e77ee28937eb).

+### Speech-To-Text

+By default WitAI's free API is used for voice recognition / transcription.
+But you can easily integrate any other API into the bot.
+You can use Google's Speech-to-Text API as follows:

+1. Open `index.js`, inside the function `transcribe(file)` make sure that `transcribe_gspeech` is being used and the other one(s) are disabled.
+2. You may want to adjust the `languageCode` value if you're speaking a non-English language.
+3. Enable Google Speech API here: https://console.cloud.google.com/apis/library/speech.googleapis.com
+4. Create a new Service Account (or use your existing one): https://console.cloud.google.com/apis/credentials
+5. Create a new Service Account Key (or use existing) and download the json file.
+6. Put the json file inside your bot directory and rename it to `gspeech_key.json`.

 ## Contact
 For enquiries or issues get in touch with me: